 Specifies the number of shares or contracts to buy or sell short when opening a new position

-Any formula specifying a number of shares or contracts
+Any formula specifying a number of shares or contracts, or a position value, or an allocation percentage (see QtyType)

 The Quantity formula specifies the position size to use each trade in a strategy.